 H-1B Visa Release Manager Jobs

-Release Manager roles qualify for H-1B sponsorship as specialty occupations requiring at least a bachelor's degree in computer science, software engineering, or a related field.
+Release Manager roles qualify for H-1B visa sponsorship as specialty occupations requiring at least a bachelor's degree in computer science, software engineering, or a related field.
 Employers file an LCA with the DOL before petitioning USCIS, and the annual cap means timing your job search around the April lottery window matters.

-See All Release Manager JobsOverview
+Find H-1B Visa Release Manager JobsOverview

 Showing 5 of 38+ Release Manager jobs

-See all 38+ Release Manager jobs
+See all 38+ Release Manager Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Release Manager roles.